 |Previous College:||Towson '94|

-Gebbia currently holds an overall winning percentage of .563 and .648 in regular-season Patriot League play.
+Gebbia currently holds an overall winning percentage of .594 (95-65) and is .689 (62-28) in regular-season Patriot League play.

-She aided in the development of 36 student-athletes who earned accolades throughout their careers from the Metro Atlantic Athletic Conference and the Metropolitan Writers Association, including 10 All-MAAC honorees and five major award winners.
-Gebbia was also a part of eight straight, nine overall, MAAC Championships.
-In 2006-07, Marist upset Ohio State and Middle Tennessee State en route to the school’s first-ever Sweet Sixteen appearance.
+She aided in the development of 36 student-athletes who earned accolades in their career from the Metro Atlantic Athletic Conference and the Metropolitan Basketball Writers Association, including 10 All-MAAC honorees and five major award winners.
+Gebbia was also part of eight straight and nine overall MAAC Championships.
+In 2006-07, Marist upset Ohio State and Middle Tennessee State on its way to the school’s first-ever Sweet Sixteen appearance.
 The team became just the third No. 13 seed in NCAA history to make it to the round of 16.

-Prior to joining Marist, Gebbia served as an assistant at Wright State for the 2002-03 season, and was in the same role at UMBC from 1996-2002.
+Prior to joining Marist, Gebbia served as an assistant at Wright State for the 2002-03 season and was in the same role at UMBC from 1996-2002.
 While at UMBC, she was responsible for signing two Street and Smith All-American honorable mentions, a conference Rookie of the Year and two All-Conference selections.
 She also served as an assistant at American under Jeff Thatcher for the 1995-96 season, during which the Eagles went 16-12.

 Gebbia began her coaching career at her alma mater, Towson, where she served as team captain of the Tigers’ squad during her senior season.
 She is a native of Frederick, Md.

 (Updated: Oct.
 25, 2018)